Nice being with you here on the Rush Limbaugh program.

 We'll see if Frank's film answered that and that PBS didn't like the answer in just a moment as we continue on the Rush Limbaugh program.

-What where are the moderates and wouldn't the institutional media flock to moderate Islamists to have their story be told?
+All right, no time left, Frank, in the answer to the question, where are the moderates and wouldn't the institutional media flock to moderate Islamists to have their story be told?

 You'd think so.

-I think others would be, and that's one of the reasons why we're hoping people will help us break this film loose so that it can be seen by the American people on other networks if not on PBS.
+And that's one of the reasons why we're hoping people will help us break this film loose so that it can be seen by the American people on other networks, if not on PBS.

-There are these anti-Islamist Muslims who are trying desperately to be heard, and if they are heard, I think there will be a lot more courageous, moderate Muslims standing up to the Islamists, and frankly, we need their help desperately.
+And if they are heard, I think there will be a lot more courageous, moderate Muslims standing up to the Islamists.

 So we should be doing everything we can to help amplify these voices, not suppress them.

-Well, what PBS is doing is just outrageous.
+And what PBS is doing is just outrageous.

 Always a pleasure talking to you.

-As we continue right here on your favorite radio station, the Rush Limbaugh program.
+As we continue right here on your favorite radio station, the Rush Limbaugh Program.